What is Customer Experience (CX)?

 i) Customer Perception

-The customer collects information about a product and interprets the information to make a meaningful image about a particular product.
+The customer collects information about a product and interprets the information to make a meaningful image of a particular product.
 This is called customer perception.

 ii) Customer Interaction

 Customer interactions with a brand relate to all the touchpoints starting from browsing your website, searching for your product information, talking to customer care executives, and going all the way up to buying and post-purchase support.

 To summarize, Customer Experience (CX) is the overall perception of a brand created as a result of the numerous touchpoints that a customer has with a brand.

 In today’s technological world, customers are more well-read and well-connected than ever before.
 With an increasing number of outlets to express their experience, customers are openly providing their feedback about brands like never before.

 During a customer journey, touchpoints are connections between companies and customers.
 These moments have a big impact on the customer experience and brand perception.
 By highlighting the key touchpoints on a map, businesses can take advantage of timely opportunities to optimize customer journeys.